SPARRING

 • Scores are typically given on a scale (e.g., 1-10) or through a ranking system (e.g., 1st, 2nd, 3rd place).

-• In the event of a tie, competitors may perform the same kata again or a different kata, depending on the division rules.
+• In the event of a tie, competitors may perform the same kata again or a different kata, depending on division rules.

 • Competitors must handle their swords responsibly at all times.